theapu/comfyui-workflows/README.md

 ## Sample ComfyUI workflows.
 ### FLUX LORA.json
 This is a simple flow to generate images using FLUX model and a LORA.
 Import the flow using ComfyUI and install missing custom nodes and restart ComfyUI.
+If any models used in any nodes are missing they can be installed using ComfyUI manager.

 ### COMFYUI_CHARACTER.json
 This is a complex workflow based on https://youtu.be/Uls_jXy9RuU?si=cy46qV5O1bleD8Dy You may need to upload Pose_sheet_v02.png and sample.webp to relevant nodes in this workflow.
+If any models used in any nodes are missing they can be installed using ComfyUI manager.